gelic-idealab/design-critique/Instructions/Student-Upload-Komodo.md

 1. Convert a mood board image to a 3D model (GLBs)
 3. Upload the mood board model to Komodo
 4. Upload the garment model to Komodo
-5. Delete any unwanted garments or mood boards
+5. Delete and re-upload any unwanted garments or mood boards

 ___